RealFascinated/MinecraftUtilities/README.md

-# Minecraft Utilities API
+# Minecraft Utilities - Backend

-Wrapper for the Minecraft APIs to make them easier to use.

-## Usage

-View the [documentation](https://api.mcutils.xyz/swagger-ui/index.html) or visit the [website](https://api.mcutils.xyz) for more information.
+See [The Website](https://mcutils.xyz) or [Minecraft Utilities Documentation](https://mcutils.xyz/documentation) for more information.